irzamsarfraz/irzamsarfraz/README.md

-- 👋 Hi, I’m @irzamsarfraz, currently a Bioinformatics Analyst at Boston University.
+- 👋 Hi, I’m @irzamsarfraz!
 - 👀 I’m interested in developing computational tools and approaches for analysis of genomic data.
-- 📫 Reach me at irzam9095@gmail.com or isarfraz@bu.edu.
+- 📫 Reach me at isarfraz@bu.edu.

 <!---
 irzamsarfraz/irzamsarfraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.